Normal Subgroups of Profinite Groups of Non-negative Deficiency: Poincar e duality groups of dimension 3

-If the $p$-Sylow subgroup of $N$ is not cyclic, then we can find an open subgroup $J$ of $G$ such that $\ochi_1(J\cap N,\F_p)\geq 1$.
+(i) By Lemma \ref{propSylow} we can find an open subgroup $J$ of $G$ such that $\ochi_1(J\cap N,\F_p)\geq 1$.
 Applying Proposition \ref{fgns} and repeating the same argument as in (\ref{t-U/NJ}), we obtain that there exists an open subgroup $V$ of $J$ containing $J\cap N$ such that for any open subgroup $U$ of $J$ containing $J\cap N$, $\ochi_1(U/N\cap J,\F_p)\le 0$.
-This means that the $p$-Sylow subgroup of $G/N$ is virtually cyclic.
-For simplicity let us assume that the $p$-Sylow subgroup of $G/N$ is cyclic, and so $\cd_p(G/N)=1$.
+This means that the Sylow pro-$p$ subgroup of $G/N$ is virtually cyclic.

-Let $K$ be an irreducible finite $\F_p[[N]]$-module.
-There exists a finite irreducible $\F_p[[G]]$-module $M$ isomorphic to a direct sum of copies of $K$ as a $\F_p[[N]]$-module.
-Note that since $|G/N|_p$ is infinite we have $\cd_p(N)\le 2$ (see \cite[I.\S 4.5 Exercise 5 ]{Serre}).
-Thus, using Corollary \ref{consLHS}(5), we obtain that